-It was published in the “Pediatrics” journal and titled “ A Baby-led Approach to Eating Solids and Risk of Choking” This study included 206 families.
+BLISS stands for “Baby-Led Introduction to Starting Solids.”
+This clinical trial on choking was published in the “Pediatrics” journal and titled “ A Baby-led Approach to Eating Solids and Risk of Choking.”
+This study included 206 families.

-The parents answered questionnaires when their baby was 6, 7, 8, 9 & 12 months old.
-Questions included frequency of choking and gagging.
+The parents answered questionnaires when their baby was 6, 7, 8, 9 & 12 months of age.
+Questions included the frequency of choking and gagging.

 A total of 35% of babies choked at least once between 6-8 months old.
 There was no difference between the two groups in incidences of choking at any of the time periods.

 Dr. Brown surveyed 1151 moms with infants between 4-12 months old.
-The moms reported how solids were introduced (strict BLW, loose BLW or traditional weaning) and percentage of mealtimes that included spoon-feeding purees to baby.
+The moms reported how solids were introduced (strict BLW, loose BLW or traditional weaning) and the percentage of mealtimes that included spoon-feeding purees to the baby.

-Moms also reported if their baby had ever choked, and if so how many times and on what type of food (smooth puree, lumpy puree or finger food).
+Moms also reported if their baby had ever choked, and if so, how many times and on what type of food (smooth puree, lumpy puree or finger food).

 The results found that 13.6% of infants (or 155 babies out of the group of 1151) had choked.
-No significant association was found between the style of starting and choking, or the frequency of spoon or puree feeding and choking.
+No significant association was found between the style of starting and choking or the frequency of spoon or puree feeding and choking.

-But one interesting finding is that for infants who had choked, those following a traditional weaning approach experience significantly more choking episodes on finger foods and lumpy purees than infants following either a strict or loose baby-led approach.
+But one interesting finding is that for infants who had choked, those following a traditional weaning approach experienced significantly more choking episodes on finger foods and lumpy purees than infants following either a strict or loose baby-led approach.

 Tips to prevent choking with baby-led weaning

-1) Let your baby feed themselves finger foods.
+1) Let your baby feed themselves

 Never put a piece of food into your baby’s mouth.
-If you put food into their mouth, it may immediately fall to the back, without baby having a chance to control it with their tongue and chew it.
+If you put food into their mouth, it may immediately fall to the back, without the baby having a chance to control it with their tongue and chew it.

 2) Always watch your baby while they eat.